sasindumaheepala/sasindumaheepala/README.md

 🔭 I’m currently working on a PyGame project for a school assignment.

-🌱 I’m currently learning Machine learning and Java.
+🌱 I’m currently learning Machine learning in Python and Java.

 😄 Pronouns: He/Him.

 <!--
 **sasindumaheepala/sasindumaheepala** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.